-The schools in-year admissions will be administered by the Governing Board of the School.

-Address of pupil

-The address used on the school's admission form must be the current one at the time of application, i.e. the family's main residence.
+- BUCKSHAW VILLAGE - Headteacher: Mrs Jill R Wright head@trinitybuckshaw.lancs.sch.uk will be in the order resulting from the application of the admissions criteria.
+Since the date of application cannot be a criterion for the order of names on the waiting list, late applicants for the school will be slotted into the order according to the extent to which they meet the criteria.
+Thus it is possible for a child who moves into the area later to have a higher priority than one who has been on the waiting list for some time.
+If a place becomes available within the admission number, the child whose name is at the top of the list will be offered a place.
+This is not dependent on whether an appeal has been submitted.
+Looked after children, previously looked after children and those allocated a place at the school in accordance with a Fair Access Protocol will take precedence over those on a waiting list.
+This waiting list will operate until 31st December 2026.
+Address of pupil The address used on the school's admission form must be the current one at the time of application, i.e. the family's main residence.
 If the address changes subsequently, the parents should notify the school.
 Where the parents live at different addresses, and there is shared parenting, the address used will normally be the one where the child wakes up for the majority of Monday to Friday mornings.
 If there is any doubt about this, then the address of the Child Benefit recipient will be used.
 Parents may be asked to show evidence of the claim that is being made for the address, e.g. identity cards of various sorts showing the child's address as the one claimed.
 Where there is dispute about the correct address to use, the Governing Board reserve the right to make enquiries of any relevant third parties, e.g. the child's GP, Council Tax Office, Electoral Registration Officer, utilities provider.
 For children of UK Service personnel and other Crown Servants returning to the area proof of the posting is all that is required.

-In-year admissions

-In-year admission is the process of applying for a school place during the school year.
-Any applications for the intake made after the start of the autumn term will be treated as an in-year application.
+Non-routine and In-Year Admissions It sometimes happens that a child needs to change school other than at the "normal" time; such admissions are known as non-routine or in-year admissions.
+Parents wishing their child to attend this school can arrange to visit the school to discuss this should they wish.
+You must submit an "In Year Application Form" to the school - found on our website.
+If there is a place in the appropriate class, then your child will be admitted.
+If there is no place, then the governing body will have to refuse the application, but information will be provided about how to appeal against this refusal.
+If your family is moving house, your application (both for routine and non-routine applications) and any appeal will be considered as being made from your old address until you provide suitable evidence of a permanent change of address, e.g. exchange of contracts on your house purchase or the signed tenancy agreement and rent book for your new address.
+Lancashire County Council administers the appeals process on behalf of the school.
+Parents can complete the school's appeal form on Lancashire County Council's website.